topiko/kipl-ml/README.md

 `git@github.com:huggingface/pytorch-image-models.git`

-however, thos come as depencies and do not require manual installation.
+however, those come as depencies and do not require manual installation.

 ### PyDeps for dep tracking: